Hardwood Floor Installation Cost in CT

 The larger the area is where your flooring is being installed, the higher the cost will be for labor and installation.
 You will also need to pay more for the materials.

 Hardwood flooring comes in many different types of wood.
 This means that each type has different pricing, colors, and durability.
-Usually, the cheapest wood flooring is pine which runs from $4.50 to $10 per square foot.
+Usually, the cheapest wood flooring is pine which runs from $4.50 to $10 per square foot for material alone.

 Both oak and hickory usually cost between $6 and $13 per square foot.